Accredited Online Diagnostic Medical Sonography Schools

 Made up of 80 credits, the program includes classes in human biology; introduction to health occupations; sonographic techniques; sonographic instrumentation; abdomen & small parts sonography; and medical terminology, among others.
 This online CAAHEP-accredited program also includes a minimum of 1,350 supervised clinical hours.

-Upon completion, graduates will be eligible to apply for the ARDMS (American Registry for Diagnostic Medical Sonography) exams in physics and instrumentation, abdomen, and obstetrics/gynecology.
+Upon completion, graduates can apply for the ARDMS (American Registry for Diagnostic Medical Sonography) exams in physics and instrumentation, abdomen, and obstetrics/gynecology.

-- Accreditation: Commission for Accreditation of Allied Health Educational Programs (CAAHEP); Higher Learning Commission
+• Accreditation: Commission for Accreditation of Allied Health Educational Programs (CAAHEP); Higher Learning Commission (HLC)

 Washburn University of Topeka, KS offers one- or two-year online programs in general diagnostic medical sonography and provides the opportunity to specialize in cardiac or vascular sonography.
-The general sonography certificate comprises 40 credits, while the Cardiac and Vascular programs are made up of 34 credits each.
+The general sonography certificate comprises 40 credits, while the Cardiac and Vascular programs comprise 34 credits each.

 These CAAHEP-accredited certificate programs are open to those with associate degrees and include coursework in an introduction to diagnostic medical sonography; sonography principles & instrumentation; abdomen sonography procedures; cardiac sonography procedures; and vascular sonography procedures.

-Graduates may be eligible for credentialing from Cardiovascular Credentialing International (CCI) or the American Registry for Diagnostic Medical Sonography (ARDMS).
+Graduates from Cardiovascular Credentialing International (CCI) or the American Registry of Diagnostic Medical Sonography (ARDMS) may be eligible for credentialing.

-- Accreditation: Commission on Accreditation of Allied Health Education Programs (CAAHEP); Higher Learning Commission of the North Central Association of Colleges and Schools (HLC)
+• Accreditation: Commission on Accreditation of Allied Health Education Programs (CAAHEP); Higher Learning Commission (HLC)

-Oregon Tech Online based in Klamath Falls allows currently registered sonographers to participate in the online program to advance their career.
+Oregon Institute of Technology based in Klamath Falls allows currently registered sonographers to participate in the online program to advance their career.
 This program leads to a bachelor of science (BS) degree in diagnostic medical sonography.
 This degree completion program integrates ultrasound with basic medical science courses along with a general education core.

 This program features courses such as applications of abdominal sonography; pelvic sonography; obstetrical pathology; sonographic pathology; neonatal & pediatric sonography; fetal echocardiography; and various externship courses for a hands-on application of fresh skills.